Preparation in Year 5

 - Do not rely on information from the rumour mill at the school gates.
 At least 50 percent of what you are told will be incorrect and, as the saying goes, you will have no idea which 50 percent.
 Past parents may seem knowledgeable, but the format of 11+ tests can and does change from year to year.
 Always check everything you hear, and if necessary call the Admissions department at the Local Authority or the school’s own Admissions Secretary to ensure that you know what the tests will consist of in the coming year.

 - Once you have established the content of the tests, research carefully which practice materials are appropriate for them.
 You will find advice on this on our regional webpages, or on our 11+ Forum, and appropriate materials for every area can be bought from our 11 Plus Bookshop.
 There is further advice on selecting materials below.

-- In some areas there is considerable secrecy over the content of the tests (in particular, those areas where a test called the “Durham CEM” is used – mainly Birmingham and Warwickshire), but you can still use many published materials to help your child learn relevant techniques for the content that is known to have appeared on past papers.
+- In some areas there is considerable secrecy over the content of the tests, but you can still use many published materials to help your child learn relevant techniques for the content that is known to have appeared on past papers.

 - Decide on how much tutoring you are going to do with your child, and when to start.
 Be realistic about how much time you can spare to dedicate to tutoring your child, and how much time your child can reasonably be asked to spend on preparation for the tests.
 Even in areas where there are several different types of test, more than two hours each week is likely to be excessive.
 Always remember that your child should be of grammar school standard to take these tests, and tutoring them to death simply to get through the tests will be counter-productive in the long run.
 If they need large amounts of tuition, should they really be going to a grammar school at all?